 - Conduct a lifestyle analysis to realistically determine what your future post-divorce housing and budget may be like.

-- Practice self-care, exercise, protect your mental health and document your expectations for your post-divorce life and that of your children or pets if you have any.
+- Practice self-care, exercise, protect your mental health, and document your expectations for your post-divorce life and that of your children or pets if you have any.
 Write down your ideal living or co-parenting situation and the kind of future you envision for yourself.

 - If you have children, focus on protecting your child’s emotional and psychological well-being by providing a positive family atmosphere, keeping them calm and busy, and planning fun activities (i.e., watching online tutorials for cooking, exercise/dancing, music, arts & crafts, etc.).

-- Avoid hostile conversations with your spouse, and if there are children present, aggressive confrontations that could escalate growing familial unease and tension.
+- Avoid hostile conversations with your spouse, and if there are children present, aggressive confrontations could escalate growing familial unease and tension.

 - Educate yourself.
 Whether it is online free language classes or apps, youtube tutorials, or skills-based technology programs, invest time in improving your future professional and personal development opportunities.

-Isolation and the related feelings surrounding it may not be easy, but knowing that it won’t be forever can help you remain positive, keep an open mind, and maintain patient heart.
+Isolation and the related feelings surrounding it may not be easy, but knowing that it won’t be forever can help you remain positive, keep an open mind, and maintain a patient heart.
 By effectively managing your time under the current situation, you are preparing to live the post-pandemic and post-divorce life you deserve.

 Dealing with Divorce and COVID-19?
 Contact an Ocean and Monmouth County Divorce Attorney Today